Chinese cuisine

+Chinese cuisine is deeply intertwined with traditional Chinese medicine, such as in the practise of Chinese food therapy.
 Color, scent and taste are the three traditional aspects used to describe Chinese food, as well as the meaning, appearance, and nutrition of the food.
 Cooking should be appraised with respect to the ingredients used, knife work, cooking time, and seasoning.

 History

 Pre-Tang dynasty

 Chinese society greatly valued gastronomy, and developed an extensive study of the subject based on its traditional medical beliefs.
 Chinese culture initially centered around the North China Plain.
 The first domesticated crops seem to have been the foxtail and broomcorn varieties of millet, while rice was cultivated in the south.
 By 2000 BC, wheat had arrived from western Asia.
 These grains were typically served as warm noodle soups instead of baked into bread as in Europe.
 Nobles hunted various wild game and consumed mutton, pork and dog as these animals were domesticated.
 Grain was stored against famine and flood and meat was preserved with salt, vinegar, curing, and fermenting.
 The flavor of the meat was enhanced by cooking it in animal fats though this practice was mostly restricted to the wealthy.